Hotstaw is coined from the sentence Honour to share this awesome world.

 In this functional ecosystem the living organisms and the non-living environment (abiotic) are not independent but interdependent.
 One needs the other.

-It is interesting to note China is transforming the estimated 1.295 million km² Gopi desert to green through a combination of large-scale ecological engineering.
+It is interesting to note China is transforming the estimated 1.295 million km² Gopi deserta LINK to green through a combination of large-scale ecological engineering.

 In this functional ecosystem the living organisms and the non-living environment (abiotic) are not independent but interdependent.
 One needs the other.

-It is interesting to note China is transforming the estimated 1.295 million km² Gopi desert to green through a combination of large-scale ecological engineering.
+It is interesting to note China is transforming the estimated 1.295 million km² Gopi deserta LINK to green through a combination of large-scale ecological engineering.

 The Contended in this Website